samuelmui8/pern-auth/README.md

 ## Prerequisites
 - **Docker**: Docker must be installed on your machine.
 If you don't have it, you can download it from [here](https://www.docker.com/products/docker-desktop)
+- **PostgreSQL** (optional): If you want to run the backend tests, you need to have PostgreSQL installed on your machine, with psql confiured in your PATH.
+You can download it from [here](https://www.postgresql.org/download/)

 ## Running the app
 1. Clone the repository